3 Ways Your Business Can Reduce Packaging Waste

 Our Packaging Design Efficiency Cheat Sheet will help you weigh your options and determine the best course of action towards an attractive, creative package design that minimizes packaging waste.

-Honestly, this is because we simply haven’t found a film that will be both affordable and long-term viable for our customers and readers
+Honestly, this is because we haven't found a film that will be both affordable and long-term viable for our customers and readers...

 There are options out there, but the cost is just not sustainable right now for many of the businesses we work with, nor is the shelf life for their product.
-With newer technologies and research coming out faster than ever, I guarantee that both this post and last week’s will be updated to include these very soon.
+With newer technologies and research coming out faster than ever, I guarantee that this and last week's article will be updated to include these.

 3. The Right Training is Important

-The best way to make the most impact to increase sustainable packaging is to ensure that your entire team is trained properly and follows the protocol that you’ve set up.
+The best way to make the most impact to increase sustainable packaging is to ensure that your entire team is adequately trained and follows the protocols that you've set up.
 After all, people are always your best resource.

-Don’t assume that staff is fully aware about the options and importance of using proper sized boxes, recyclable materials, or the like.
-Communicating with staff is an easy way to get everyone on the same page, working together to increase efficiencies, save costs, and even protect the environment.
+Don't assume that staff is fully aware of the options and importance of using properly sized boxes, recyclable materials, etc. Communicating with staff is an easy way to get everyone on the same page, working together to increase efficiencies, save costs, and even protect the environment.

 Make sure your commitment to reducing waste is clear, and is written down in multiple places (such as on easy-access bulletin boards and perhaps in a company newsletter or company-wide email), and emphasize the importance of ensuring that your workplace is one that values reducing waste.

-Not only will you create a more positive work environment where people feel included and their ideas valued, you will be able to gain ideas for sustainable improvements that you may not have thought of prior.
+Not only will you create a more positive work environment where people feel included and their ideas valued, but you will also be able to gain insights for sustainable improvements that you may not have thought of prior.

-Reducing waste and disposing of it in an eco-forward manner will help your organization economically both short and long term, as well as help keep the planet green.
+Reducing waste and disposing of it in an eco-forward manner will help your organization economically, both short and long term, and help keep the planet green.
 Implementing sustainable practices in your facility and encouraging your staff to embrace sustainable habits throughout organizational processes offers tremendous benefits.
-Promoting sustainability also looks great for your brand and it’s ownership of corporate responsibility!
+Promoting sustainability also looks excellent for your brand, and it's ownership of corporate responsibility!